mikko-apo/ki-frame/README.md

 * form
     * group level validation: support for grouping inputs in to groups
     * Standard Schema support
+* SSR
+    * Not yet
+    * domBuilder and states can be used to SSR
+    * the client side needs to be able to hydrate in place

 # How are you supposed to use this?